ResearchKernel/Introduction/README.md

 # Code Commiters on this project

 * Prakritidev Verma https://www.linkedin.com/in/prakritidevverma/
   * A Data Scientist, AWS Solution Architect.
-He started this project in March 2018 and responsible for end-to-end development of Recommendation Systems and move them in production.
-Designed AWS Cloud Architect of this project.
+He started this project in March 2018 and responsible for end-to-end development of Recommendation Systems and moving it to production.
+Designed AWS Cloud Architecture of this project.
 He is currently working as a consulant at SteppingCloud an SAP SuccesFactors consulting company.
 * Amit Kushwaha https://www.linkedin.com/in/amit-kushwaha-755704106/
-  * A UI Developer, He is responsible for the whole FrontEnd developement of the project and deployemnt on aws infrastructure using Docker.
+  * A UI Developer, he is responsible for the whole FrontEnd developement of the project and deployemnt on AWS Infrastructure using Docker.
 He is currently working at TCS as a UI Developer.
 * Tushar Mudgal https://www.linkedin.com/in/tusharmudgal3/
   * A Full Stack Developer.
 He is responsible for Node.js API, Database Design and Elastic Stack Development of the project and deployemnt on aws infrastructure using Docker.